PlasmaPy/PlasmaPy/docs/ad/index.rst

 ======================

 Analyses and diagnostics go hand-in-hand, but have subtle differences.
-Thus, PlasmaPy gives them their own sub-packages, `plasmapy.analysis` and `plasmapy.diagnostics`.
+Thus, PlasmaPy gives each their own sub-packages, `plasmapy.analysis` and `plasmapy.diagnostics` respectively.

 Think of the `plasmapy.analysis` as your toolbox.
 It has all the tools (functionality) you need to analyze your data.
 Functionality is built around